About the Funnel Widget

 Brand Funnels should only ever display data for one brand at a time.
 In these steps, we’ll go through the example of adding our demo brand, MusiQ.

-- For each of our funnel levels, we’ll click Add under the Metric heading.
+- For each of your funnel levels, click Add under the Metric heading.

 - Choose the metric you want to display, and the field.
 For more information on setting up widget metrics, see widget metrics.

 Example 1: We used multi answer multiple choice questions.
 I choose the relevant question, then choose the brand MusiQ.Example 2: We had to set up special Embedded Data.
 I find the MusiQAwareness field, and select the value 1.
-See Data Preparation for more details on when these Embedded Data might be used.Qtip: We’ll want to order our metrics in the logical order of our funnel, so we should start with the broadest metric (usually awareness).
+See Data Preparation for more details on when these Embedded Data might be used.Qtip: You should order your metrics in the logical order of our funnel, so start with the broadest metric (usually awareness).

 - Repeat Steps 1 and 2 to add every other level.